flosskosova/foss4g-2023/content/tutorials/speaker.md

 ### Interacting with the audience

-Your Moderator will pass the questions and comments from Venueless to you.
+Your moderator will pass the questions and comments to you.
 You don't have to worry about following them, just focus on your presentation.

+## Venueless

+This is where your audience will watch you.

+{{content/tutorials/venueless.md}}

+## StreamYard

+{{content/tutorials/streamyard.md}}